ELLIS PEAK (8,740') CLASS 1

 ROUTE A

 Drive: Take Highway 89 to the paved Barker Pass Road "NF 03" with sign "Blackwood Canyon Rec Area," which is 4.4 miles south from Tahoe City (junction of Highway 89 and Highway 28) or 2.1 miles north from Homewood ski area.
-Take this road west 7.1 miles to Barker Pass, where primitive parking at the road's summit, on the left (west) is somewhat haphazard.
+Take this road west about 7 miles to Barker Pass, where primitive parking at the road's summit, on the left (west) is somewhat haphazard.
 There is some space along the main dirt road.

 ROUTE B